zoey7117/herky/README.md

 After the database is set up, run 'rails s' in terminal to start the rails server.

-If you'd like to login as admin: email is lola@gmail.com, password: password.
+If you'd like to login as admin: email is lola@gmail.com, password is password.